Keto Taco Pie Recipe – Super Low Carb

 The homemade taco seasoning is the same blend that we use in our keto taco bowls.
 You’ll mix up several spices and use those to season, rather than a pre-packaged taco seasoning packet.

 Why go homemade?
-Most of those taco seasoning packets include a starch like potato starch or maltodextrin which helps thicken everything up to create that saucy taco meat.
+Most of those taco seasoning packets include a starch like a potato starch or maltodextrin which helps thicken everything up to create that saucy taco meat.
 Unfortunately, this adds quite a few carbs – typically at least a few grams per serving.

 By using a homemade spice blend, you’re able to achieve the same flavor profile without the extra carbs.